Eastern Condors

-Eastern Condors (東方禿鷹) is a 1987 Hong Kong action film directed by Sammo Hung, who also starred in the lead role.
+Eastern Condors (東方禿鷹) is a 1987 Hong Kong action war film starring and directed by Sammo Hung.
 The film co-stars Yuen Biao, Joyce Godenzi, Yuen Wah, Lam Ching-ying, Yuen Woo-ping, Corey Yuen and Billy Chow.
 The film was released in Hong Kong on 9 July 1987.

 Plot

 Lieutenant Colonel Lam is a Hong Kong-American army officer given a top-secret mission by the US military.
 The mission entails entering Vietnam to destroy an old American bunker filled with missiles before the Viet Cong can get to them.
+Colonel Yang will lead the main strike team of regular Chinese-American soldiers.
+Yang also asks Lam to find his brother Lung, who was left behind in Vietnam when the bunker was built.

-Due to the dangerous nature of the mission, a group of 12 Chinese American convicts are selected to accompany him, led by Tung Ming-sun.
+Due to the dangerous nature of the mission, a group of 12 Chinese American convicts are selected to accompany Lam, led by Tung Ming-sun.
+These convicts are to act as a diversion while Colonel Yang's strike team completes their main mission.
 Survivors are promised a pardon, U.S. citizenship and $200,000 each.
 After a brief training session they are dropped into Vietnam.
 During the jump, Lam learns too late that the mission has been aborted.
 One of the convicts miscounts when to pull his parachute and dies during the landing.

 Once in enemy territory, they are met by 3 Cambodian guerillas and take refuge in a small town.
-There they meet Rat Chieh (aka Chieh Man-yeh), and his mentally ill "Uncle", Yeung-Lung.
-Due to a request by Colonel Yeung who died in a plane explosion off-screen, the commandos extract Yeung-Lung and a reluctant Rat who is forced to tag along with the convicts.
+There they meet Rat Chieh (aka Chieh Man-yeh), and his mentally ill "Uncle", Yang-Lung.
+Due to a request by Colonel Yang, who died in a plane explosion off-screen, the commandos extract Yang-Lung and a reluctant Rat who is forced to tag along with the convicts.